absoludity/blog/content/post/fan-out-fan-in-golang-with-kubeapps.md

 <!--more-->

+Or, if you prefer you can watch a video demo'ing the fan-out/fan-in with the game Infinifactory:

+{{< youtube id="hRQpU-w8fEY" >}}

 ## The problem

 In Kubeapps, we have a [pluggable API server for supporting different package formats for Kubernetes]( {{<relref "kubeapps-apis-kubernetes-packages">}}), allowing users to install, update and delete packages on a cluster with a consistent UX experience across different packaging systems.